 - Wait for an update.
 Unfortunately, bootloops are often caused by bugs in specific apps or the iPad’s current operating system.
 In that situation, you just need to wait for an app or OS update to be released.
 A recent example of this happened in June 2020, when a version of iPad iOS caused iPads to bootloop unexpectedly while working, usually around a minute or so after starting up.
 Apple doesn’t waste a second when it comes to releasing patches for these problems.
 Just keep an eye out for new updates.

 - Force a manual restart, or “soft reset,” and see if it doesn’t solve the problem.
-Manual restarts are easy once you learn the button combination.
-To start the process, hold the Power and Home buttons down for about 10 seconds simultaneously.
+A manual reset is a powerful troubleshooting tool to have.
+To start the reboot, hold the Power and Home buttons down for about 10 seconds simultaneously.
 You don’t have to count it down; you’ll see when the reboot has started because the Apple logo will appear on the screen.
 Some newer iPads don’t have a Home button.
 For those devices, press and quickly release the Volume Up button, press and quickly release the Volume Down button, and then press and hold the Power button until the device restarts.
-If that doesn’t solve the problem, you may need to consider a factory reset.
-Just remember you’ll need to backup all your data first.
+If this doesn’t work, you may need to force a factory reset, unfortunately.
+Before resetting anything, though, may sure you back up all of your important data.

 - Go into recovery mode.
-This can help prevent bootloops and allows you to make sure your iPad can updates properly if your device is an infinite bootloop.
-Apple has a full guide, but in brief, you’ll need to connect your iPad to a computer and then press and release the Volume Up button, then the Volume Down button, then the Top button, then hold the Top button as your iPad restarts.
-If you did everything correctly, your iPad should boot to recovery mode.
-If your iPad is has a Home button, you will need to press and hold the Home and Top buttons at the same time.
-Keep holding them until you see the recovery screen.
+This feature prevents bootloops and opens the door for your iPad to fully update if your device is stuck in an infinite bootloop.
+Apple has a full guide, but to explain it briefly— connect your iPad to a computer; then press and release the Volume Up button, the Volume Down button, the Top button, and then hold the Top button as your iPad restarts.
+If this was completed correctly, your iPad would revert to recovery mode.
+If your device has a Home button, hold the Home and Top buttons simultaneously.
+Continue holding them down until you see that recovery screen.

 - The best tripods for the iPad